On the statistical arrow of time

-For an infinitely wise observer, who is able to determine the initial conditions and the laws of motion with infinite precision, the evolution of the system is completely reversible in time.
-The apparent unique direction in which time flow, i.e. toward the future, is merely a consequence of the fact that any given observer do not possess infinite knowledge.
-For such an observer, it is overwhelmingly more probable, in fact, exponentially more probable, that the system evolve in such a way that possible paths diverge on phase space.
-The diverging evolution define the direction, or arrow, of time as seen from the perspective of the observer.
+If the point of view is that it is the second law that dictates the directionality of time, then the following conclusion must follow: For an infinitely wise observer, who can determine the initial conditions and the laws of motion with infinite precision, the evolution of the system is completely reversible in time.
+For such an enlightened observer, there is no arrow of time.
+Time does not flow into the future from the past.
+The apparent unique direction in which time flow, i.e., toward the future, is merely a consequence of the fact that the observer does not possess infinite knowledge about the system under consideration.
+For such an ignorant observer, it is exponentially more probable that the system evolves in such a way that possible paths diverge on phase space.
+The diverging evolution defines the direction, or arrow, of time as seen from the perspective of the observer.